AntoineGRJN/git-tutorial/README.md

 ## 8. Explain what is the Steiner tree problem, compare different formulations of it and give an application of the problem.
 **Problem Description**
-Given a graph with edge costs and a subset of terminal nodes $ T $, the goal is to find a minimum-cost tree connecting all terminals.
+Given a graph with edge costs and a subset of terminal nodes $T$, the goal is to find a minimum-cost tree connecting all terminals.
 Additional nodes may be used.

 **Formulations**
-1. **Cutset Formulation**: Require at least one edge between any subset $ S \subset V $, $ S \cap T ≠ ∅ $, and $ T \setminus S ≠ ∅ $
+1. **Cutset Formulation**: Require at least one edge between any subset $S \subset V$, $S \cap T ≠ ∅$, and $T \setminus S ≠ ∅$
 2. **Partition Formulation**: Enforce edge cuts over a partition of terminal subsets
 3. **Directed Flow Formulation**: Use flow from a root to all other terminals to encode connectivity
 (OD-formulations-2023.pdf, p.20–21)